Identity checks, police and detention

 To submit your appeal, you have either 30 days or just 48 hours!
 The deadline is written on the document from the prefecture.
 Please note that if you have received the decision by post, the appeal period begins when you collect your post.
 If you have not done so, it is the date of the postman’s visit that counts.
 Contact an association or a lawyer immediately.
 Legal aid is granted to people with little or no resources.
 Applying for legal aid enables you to obtain a free lawyer who will make an appeal.

-If you are found to be residing irregularly, you may be placed in an administrative detention centre (CRA) for up to 90 days, during which time the prefecture will do everything it can to deport you to your country of origin.
+If illegal residence is proven, you may be placed in an administrative detention center (CRA) for a maximum of 90 days, during which time the prefecture will try to deport you to your country of origin (there are some countries to which deportations are very frequent, such as Albania, and others to which it is unlikely, such as Afghanistan).

-The maximum period of detention is 90 days.
-However, you have very little time to react if you want to avoid being removed.
-You have 48 hours from the time you are placed in detention to take your case to the administrative court to contest the removal decision.
+Be aware that you have very little time to react if you want to avoid being deported.
+You have 48 hours from the time you are placed in detention to take your case to the administrative court to contest the deportation decision.
 If you want to apply for asylum, you must also do so during the first 5 days.

 You will automatically be brought before the liberty and detention judge after 48 hours.
 They will decide whether or not it is legal to extend your detention for 28 days.
 At the end of the 28 days, the prefecture will ask for the detention to be extended.
 You will be brought before the judge again for a further 30 days, after which the judge may order a further extension of 2x15 days.